luluwu516/ESP32/7-light-sensor/README.md

 <br />

-We set the alarm condition to be 30 < light_level < 300, so when the user turns off the light, the buzzer will not alarm.
+To ensure the alarm's efficacy, the condition for activation was set within the range of 30 < light_level < 300.
+Consequently, the buzzer remains silent when the ambient light levels plummet to an inadequate point, such as when the room lighting is extinguished.

-(I used my flashlight to cover the sensor, pretending the user turned off the light.)
+(Note: During testing, a flashlight was utilized to simulate the absence of ambient light, triggering the buzzer to remain silent.)

 <img width="400" alt="image" src="https://github.com/luluwu516/ESP32/assets/98475122/28671c2d-ac48-4b54-bf4a-d9a3c0e970f7">